 Spring = the growing season for me.
 It’s when I want to go to the farmer’s market, plant some herbs, and eat all the fresh produce I’ve been dreaming of all winter.

-So if you are a strawberry fiend (like me), you can pick your own strawberries at a couple of places from mid-April through June.
+So if you are a strawberry fiend (like me), you can pick your own strawberries at a couple of places starting in mid-April.
+(Though each farm starts at a different time, so check their website/social media channels or give them a call.)

 White Water Rafting